 Landscaping areas beneath trees is a serious challenge.
 It’s not so much a shade issue — there are lots of plants that will grow in shade — but rather a problem of hard root-filled soil, which makes it impossible to dig normal planting holes.
 Try this cheat’s trick.

 In areas that are sun-deprived for most of the year, such as the south side of a house, don’t struggle with growing lawn — it will never thrive.
-Instead, loosen the soil and plant a shade-loving groundcover such as dichondra, native violet, vinca or ivy (note: some trimming required).
+Instead, loosen the soil and plant a shade-loving ground cover such as dichondra, native violet, vinca or ivy (note: some trimming required).
 For something taller, try mass planting liriope (also known as lily turf) and enjoy its pretty mauve flower spikes in autumn.
 Alternatively, opt for a hard landscaping solution and install a path of stepping stones, surrounded by a bed of decorative pebbles.

-Instead of using plastic trays for seed raising, try egg cartons filled with seed-raising mix.
+Instead of using plastic trays for seed raising, try egg cartons filled with a seed-raising mix.
 Not only are they perfectly shaped, with their separate cells, but they’re biodegradable too.
-To water, either spray lightly from above or sit the carton in a shallow tray of water and let them absorb moisture from beneath.
+To water, either spray lightly from above or sit the carton in a shallow tray of water and let it absorb moisture from beneath.
 When the seedlings are ready, you can cut out the individual sections and plant them directly into the ground.
 For large seeds, you can also use old cardboard toilet rolls, by stacking them closely together in a tray or pot, filling with mix and planting one seed per roll.

 When you’re striking cuttings, try some homemade alternatives to using rooting hormone products.
 Dissolve a teaspoon of Vegemite in a jar of water and sit the cuttings in it overnight (Vegemite contains vitamins that aid with root formation).
 Alternatively, dip the end of the cuttings into pure honey right before potting.

 Many shrub cuttings can be coaxed into striking by sitting them in a jar of shallow water.
 Place them in a protected spot for a few weeks, until you see roots appear, then pot them up into potting mix to grow on.
-This method works not only for soft-stemmed plants like impatiens, but also for many woody-stemmed shrubs like abutilons, gardenias and others.
+This method works not only for soft-stemmed plants like impatiens but also for many woody-stemmed shrubs like abutilons, gardenias and others.

 Snails and slugs